California State Indian Museum: History of the museum

 From 1927 to 1939, cultural items owned by Benjamin Welcome Hathaway were housed in the State Library & Courts building and later the State Capitol.
 The State Indian Museum was officially dedicated in 1940 by the Native Daughters of the Golden West.
-From 1951–1956, themed exhibits were developed so that the museum would tell a story rather than just be a display area.
+From 1951 to 1956, themed exhibits were developed so that the museum would tell a story rather than just be a display area.
 In the 1960s, more regional tribes began to influence exhibits while more enhanced curatorial care techniques were put into practice.
 The museum claimed a marked increase of association with local Native tribes in the 1970s with a museum store opening in 1972 and the first Gathering of Honored Elders taking place in 1978.
-From 1984–1985 the museum closed for renovations.
-From 2013–2014 the museum saw further improvements with the addition of text panels and a gallery/meeting room being repurposed as a renamed Basket Gallery dedicated to the Basket weavers of California.
+From 1984 to 1985 the museum closed for renovations.
+From 2013 to 2014 the museum saw further improvements with the addition of text panels and a gallery/meeting room being repurposed as a renamed Basket Gallery dedicated to the Basket weavers of California.

 A new museum

 On May 11, 2018, Governor Jerry Brown of California allocated $100 million in state funding for the construction of the California Indian Heritage Center in West Sacramento, California.
-This Center would replace the State Indian Museum.
+This center would replace the State Indian Museum.
 Land was transferred in June 2019 and the project was delayed in May 2020 as funds were shifted to help manage the COVID-19 pandemic.
 In April 2022, the California State Parks and Recreation department announced that the Fentress Architects firm would design and build the center.
 The proposed buildout, as of April 2022, is 2028 with a completion date of 2032.